 View this post on Instagram

 I’m here to show you that even when everything hits the fan, your style will always be a part of you.
 You are worthy, despite what anyone has to say about it.
 You can still look good while you’re struggling - I was doing it for years.
 That reason alone is why no one noticed that I was actually suffering.

 Even when I believed that my life served no purpose, I still had style.
 It’s a part of me and it should be a part of you too.
 I encourage you to begin learning how to dress your body type and develop that confidence you need to run after everything you want.
 Life is too short for it to be full of regrets.

 Become an Insider

-Join the family to receive weekly updates, encouragement, and advice, and my FREE style guide where I'll teach you 7 secrets to having killer style.
+Join the fam to receive weekly updates, encouragement, and advice, and my FREE style guide where you'll learn how to master your personal style.